 - Human Development and Learning; and

 - Child and Family Well-Being: Issues, Services, and Social Justice.
-Students can pursue a General or Honours program of study.
+Students can pursue a Major, Specialization or Honours Specialization

 Bachelor of Arts (BA) in Child and Family Studies